ElastiTone offers you...

-Dumbbells do no not give the same kind of workout as a band can because dumbbells are at their heaviest from the bottom (the beginning) of the curl, up to the halfway mark when your forearm is at 90 degrees to your elbow, after they pass this mark the weight is greatly reduced the more you curl due to the way the elbow effects the weight and force applied to the muscle.
+Dumbbells do no not give the same kind of workout as a band can because dumbbells are harder to lift at the bottom (the beginning) of the curl, up to the halfway mark when your forearm is at 90 degrees to your elbow, after they pass this mark the weight is greatly reduced the more you curl due to the way the angle of the elbow effects the weight and force applied to the muscle.
 For example, at the top of a curl the weight is almost falling into your shoulder which is of no benefit to your muscles.

-The above is why people can do a lot more curls from the middle to the top than from the start to the middle, or walk around for ages holding a barbell at chest height, because the joint angle of the arm and the direction of gravity have helped relieve most of the stress.
+The above is why people can do a lot more curls from the middle to the top than from the start to the middle, or walk around for ages holding a loaded barbell against chest height, because the joint's angle and the direction of gravity have helped relieve most of the stress.
 Of course, you can get around this by bending over or lying facing down on a bench to do all of your bicep curls, but that's not really ideal.

 Elastic resistance (tensile force) however, provides a more progressive amount of resistance throughout the entire range of motion.
 Elastic resistance gradually rises and provides the greatest resistance at the end of the motion, when the band is stretched to the greatest extent.
 This allows the user to put more stress on their muscles towards the end of the motion and less at the beginning.

-As an example, most people would struggle to lift a 30Kg dumbbell as they would not be able to lift it from the start of the curl onwards due to their wrists and forearms maybe not being able to handle the weight and gravity pulling the arm straight down before you have even begun.
-With a band resistance gradually progresses, enabling the user to perform the full curl, and exert 30Kg of tension upon the muscle at the top of the curl whilst allowing less tension at the start.
+As an example, most people would struggle to lift a 30Kg dumbbell as they would not be able to lift it from the start of the curl onwards due to their muscles not being able to handle the weight and gravity pulling the arm straight down before they have even begun.
+With a band the resistance gradually progresses, enabling the user to perform the full curl, and exert 30Kg of tension upon the muscle at the top of the curl.

-Resistance bands challenge your muscles in a way that free weights simply can't and give you more exercise possibilities than free weights.
-For example you cannot row with free weights properly unless doing so straight up and down, the only alternative is an expensive cable or rowing machine, but with bands you can also row forwards, backwards, diagonal, any direction you can think of, thus training your muscles in a way you may not have trained them before.
+Resistance bands can also challenge your muscles in a way that free weights simply can't and give you more exercise possibilities.
+For example you cannot row with free weights properly unless doing so straight up and down, the only alternative is an expensive cable or rowing machine, but with bands you can also row forwards, backwards, diagonal, literally any direction or angle you can think of, thus training your muscles in a way you may not have trained them before.

-Of course, there are some exercises such as the bench press, dead lift and squats, were the user benefits from the constant weight that free weights offer on a vertical plane, and does not need the increasing tension bands offer.
-Also, a dead-lift obviously cannot be done properly or effectively with an exercise band anyway, as you are not lifting a dead weight off the ground which is the whole point of the dead lift, so why not...
+Of course, there are some exercises such as the bench press, dead lift and squats, were the user benefits from the constant weight that free weights offer on a vertical plane, and does not need or want the increasing tension bands offer.
+Also, a dead-lift obviously cannot be done properly or effectively with an exercise band anyway, as you are not lifting a dead weight off the ground, which is the entire point of the dead lift, so why not...

 Combine weights and bands for the ultimate workout!